neuml/cord19q/tasks/ethics.md

 # Efforts to articulate and translate existing ethical principles and standards to salient issues in COVID-2019

+#### Highlights<br/>
+- We need to use our nursing skills to address global health equity.<br/>
+- Its principles and organisation derive from the British National Health Service model, and it is based on three fundamental principles.<br/>
+- How differentiation and combination of these interventions within a coherent and systematic package of public health measures contributes to different outbreak outcomes is an urgent global health issue that must be addressed in order to ensure that lessons from countries that have early experienced COVID-19 outbreak can be learnt by other countries in their preparedness and management of a likely pandemic.<br/>
+- In the ongoing epidemic of COVID-19, all these aspects have not yet been fully addressed, although the global public health community is obliged to continually confront the epidemic and make political decisions encompassing travel restrictions, containment measures, and mitigation strategies.<br/>
+- Our investigation has major practical implications for public health decision-and policy-makers.<br/>

+#### Articles<br/>
 [New regulatory strategies to manage medicines shortages in Europe](https://doi.org/10.1016/j.ijpharm.2020.119171)<br/>
 by Musazzi, Umberto M.; Di Giorgio, Domenico; Minghetti, Paola<br/>
 *International Journal of Pharmaceutics - Apr 15, 2020*<br/>